buy-twitch-viewers/.github/profile/README.md

 # Why Should I Buy Twitch Viewers?

 We have the tools and the right potential to make you famous.
 Our team and marketing experts are always ready to handle your campaign.
 By doing this, we provide the perfect quality service that will boost your account.
 We have an agent that is very good at acquiring the excellent amount you pay for.
 Our service issues new persons in a minute.
 You are 100% assured that what you pay will be sent to you.
 We give you control over what you buy, assuring fast and easy transactions.
-The criteria of anyone looking for where to buy twitch viewers are meant.
+The criteria of anyone looking for where to buy Twitch viewers are meant.

 However, choose us as your provider because these qualities are present: